1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Fund for Southern Communities Grant is sponsored by Fund for Southern Communities.
-This grant supports grassroots social change organizations in North Carolina, South Carolina, and Georgia.
+The Fund for Southern Communities Grant supports grassroots social change organizations in North Carolina, South Carolina, and Georgia.
+Established in 1981, this foundation offers grants and technical assistance to groups fighting discrimination, promoting worker rights, and advocating for environmental protection.

 Get alerted about grants like this